shreystechtips/pythonbytes/projects/sudoku/README.md

 empty cells.
 Obviously this has many solutions!

 Suppose you come upon a Sudoku puzzle with 21 cells filled in, leaving 60 empty.
-Each of those 60 empty cells will have a number from { 1, 2, 3, 4, 5, 6, 7, 8, 9 } in it.
-The number of
-possibilities is 9 raised to the 60 power.
-This is too many possibilities for a computer to simply try them all:
-1,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000.
+We will use a zero '0' to mark empty cells; or a blank or something like that.
+So in our case with 21 numbers given there remain 60 empty cells.
+Each of these will contain a number from { 1, 2, 3, 4, 5, 6, 7, 8, 9 } when the problem is solved.
+If you chose a random number for each of these cells you would not solve the puzzle (most likely).
+But it is instructive to ask 'How many possible random solutions could I check?'
+The number of possibilities is 9 raised to the 60 power.
+This is too many possibilities for a computer to simply try them all.
+It is about 1,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000.
 If you could try one billion possibilities per second it would require...